-Quality matters for several reasons.
-Perhaps most importantly, for ad effectiveness.
 The environment in which an ad loads is one of the primary factors that will influence the user's perception of, and reception to, the brand's messaging.
 A thoughtful creative package dumped into a chaotic or low-end inventory environment is a good way to waste the first impression the user may have of a company and its products.
+When assessing the media quality of a given online inventory, advertisers and agencies want to understand the risk associated with an ad impression serving on a channel with inappropriate or unsuitable content.